 To open a live account, you’ll need a minimum deposit of at least $1.
-Alternatively, Oanda offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, Oanda offers a demo account that you can use to practice and familiarise yourself with their platform.

-Regulated by the Financial Conduct Authority, UK (FRN: 542574).
+Regulated by the Financial Conduct Authority, UK (FRN: 542574), and ASIC (AFSL #AFSL No. 412981, ABN 26 152 088 349).
 Oanda puts all client funds in a segregated bank account and uses tier-1 banks for this.
-Oanda have been established since 1996, and have a head office in United States, Canada.
+Oanda has been established since 1996, and have a head office in United States, Canada.

 Before we dive into some of the more detailed aspects of Oanda’s spreads, fees, platforms and trading features, you may want to open Oanda’s website in a new tab by clicking the button below in order to see the latest information directly from Oanda.

-Like most brokers, Oanda take a fee from the spread, which is the difference between the buy and sell price of an instrument.
+Like most brokers, Oanda takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

 The spreads displayed below are based on the minimum spreads listed on Oanda’s website.
-The colour bars show how competitive Oanda’s spreads are in comparison to other popular brokers featured on BrokerNotes.
+The colour bars show how competitive Oanda' spreads are in comparison to other popular brokers featured on BrokerNotes.